 The net effect of various miscellaneous transactions involving capital assets (i.e., sales and donations) is to increase net position.

-Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental fund.
+Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

 Detail of these reconciling transactions can be found on page 12.